top of page

 “Maybe I like watching you figure it out.”

-Her breath caught—just for a second—before she rolled her eyes and looked away.
+Her breath caught for a second before she rolled her eyes and looked away.
 “That’s unfair.”

-She exhaled a quiet laugh, and shook her head.
-“I don’t know… maybe you should just tell me.”
+She exhaled a quiet laugh.
+“I don’t know… maybe just tell me.”

 For a moment, it felt like he might.
-Instead, he leaned back, smirking.
+Instead, he leaned back, and smirked.
 “Where’s the fun in that?”

 writing romance, character chemistry, flirting in fiction, slow burn romance, romantic tension, writing romantic dialogue, enemies to lovers, love story writing, subtext in flirting, character relationships, how to write attraction, romantic tropes, emotional connection in writing, developing romance in fiction, writing believable love stories

 Flirting is fun, but chemistry is what keeps readers hooked.
 Why do these characters belong together?
 What makes their interactions irresistible?
-Chemistry in fiction isn’t just about attraction—it’s about connection.
-It’s about two characters who challenge, complement, and ultimately see each other in a way no one else does.
+You'll have to find a way to write two characters who challenge, complement, and ultimately see each other in a way no one else does.

 1. Contrast in Personalities

 Opposites attract for a reason.
-A bold, confident flirt paired with someone reserved and hesitant?
-Instant tension.
-A free spirit who pulls a structured, rule-following character out of their comfort zone?
-That’s the good kind of chaos.
+A bold, confident flirt paired with someone reserved and hesitant means you get instant tension.
+A free spirit who pulls a structured, rule-following character out of their comfort zone will create the good kind of chaos.
 This contrast creates friction, and friction keeps things interesting.

 Example: